Setting Up and Maintaining an Effective Private Practice: A Practical Workbook for Mental Health Practitioners

 - Our customers have not yet submitted a review for this title - click here to be the first to write a review

 Counsellors, psychotherapists and psychologists are proud to belong to the helping professions.
-They will have invested much time, money and effort into getting well-trained in their chosen profession.
-Occasionally, they have been taught in detail about setting up an effective practice after they have qualified - but not often.
+They will have invested much time, money and effort into becoming well-trained in their chosen profession.

 Notes about the author(s):